How far apart should a decking joist be?

 Tips For Properly Installing Joist

-Ensure the Deck Frame Is Structurally Sound
+Ensure the Decking Frame Is Structurally Sound

 First, you should ensure that the joist is structurally sound.
 To do that, use blocking to support the joist.